Quantum spectral method for gradient and Hessian estimation: Introduction

 Efficient estimation of the gradient and Hessian of functions plays a vital role across a wide range of fields, including mathematical optimization \cite{boyd2004convex}, machine learning \cite{sra2012optimization}, and others.
 For instance, in optimization problems, the gradient provides essential information about the direction of the steepest ascent or descent of the given function, guiding the search for optimal solutions.
 The Hessian matrix captures the second-order curvature and local behavior of the function, which is crucial for assessing the nature of these solutions\textemdash whether they are minima, maxima, or saddle points.
 They are widely used in many fundamental optimization algorithms, such as gradient descent and Newton's method.

 Given a real-valued function $f(\x):\mathbb{R}^d \rightarrow \mathbb{R}$ of $d$ variables, its gradient at point $\a$ is defined as $\nabla f(\a) = (\frac{\partial f(\x)}{\partial x_1}, \ldots, \frac{\partial f(\x)}{\partial x_d})|_{\x=\a}$.
 As the gradient contains $d$ entries, gradient estimation can be computationally expensive, especially in high-dimensional cases.
 This challenge has stimulated significant efforts toward developing efficient quantum algorithms for gradient computation.
 Jordan \cite{jordan2005fast} proposed a fast quantum algorithm for numerical gradient estimation, which is a landmark contribution in this area.
 Particularly, if the function is close to linear, then the query complexity is $O(1)$, which is exponentially faster than classical algorithms.
+In the information-theoretic sense, the classical gradient computation algorithm has a complexity of $\Omega(d)$ in general.
 Later, Gily\'{e}n, Arunachalam, and Wiebe \cite{gilyen2019optimizing} significantly developed Jordan's algorithm and improved the efficiency using a higher-order finite difference formula \cite{li2005general}.
 Their algorithm requires $\widetilde{\Theta}(\sqrt{d}/\varepsilon)$ optimal quantum queries for a class of smooth functions, where $\varepsilon$ is the accuracy of approximating the gradient under the $\ell_\infty$-norm.
 This is quadratically more efficient than classical algorithms.
-As a result, these fast quantum algorithms for computing the gradient become an important subroutine of many quantum algorithms, such as quantum algorithms for convex optimizations \cite{chakrabarti2020quantum,van2020convex}, quantum tomography \cite{van2023quantum}, quantum algorithms for multiple expectation-value estimation \cite{huggins2022nearly}, and quantum reinforcement learning \cite{jerbi2023quantum}, among others.
+As a result, these fast quantum algorithms for computing the gradient become an important subroutine of many quantum algorithms, such as quantum algorithms for convex optimization \cite{chakrabarti2020quantum,van2020convex}, quantum tomography \cite{van2023quantum}, quantum algorithms for multiple expectation-value estimation \cite{huggins2022nearly}, and quantum reinforcement learning \cite{jerbi2023quantum}, among others.

 In the exploration of quantum advantages, quantum algorithms with exponential speed-up are very attractive, and other quantum algorithms based on them can lead to large quantum speedups over classical algorithms for practically relevant applications, such as \cite{chakrabarti2020quantum,van2020convex,van2023quantum}.
 These algorithms are indeed still based on Jordan's algorithm.
 Therefore, it is interesting to know more about the existence of exponential quantum speedups for gradient estimation.